AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/manual-certificate.md

 Follow these steps to install AdGuard certificate:

 1. When you see the *HTTPS filtering is off* notification, tap *Enable*.

-2. Then you'll be presented with three screens that explain:
+1. Then you'll be presented with three screens that explain:
-        a.
-Why filter HTTPS traffic
+    - Why filter HTTPS traffic
-        b.
-The safety of this filtering process
+    - The safety of this filtering process
-        c.
-The necessity of AdGuard certificate Consecutively tap *Next* → *Next* → *Save certificate* on these screens.
+    - The necessity of AdGuard certificate

+    Consecutively tap *Next* → *Next* → *Save certificate* on these screens.

-3. Tap *Save* at the bottom of the opened *Download* folder.
+1. Tap *Save* at the bottom of the opened *Download* folder.

-4. After saving, tap *Open Settings*, navigate to *Encryption & credentials*, and then choose *Install a certificate*.
+1. After saving, tap *Open Settings*, navigate to *Encryption & credentials*, and then choose *Install a certificate*.

-5. You might see a warning, if so, tap *Install anyway*.
+1. You might see a warning, if so, tap *Install anyway*.
 From the list, select the file with AdGuard certificate.

 You're all set!
 Once the certificate is installed successfully, you've enabled HTTPS filtering.